oscbyspro/Ultimathnum/README.md

 #### Conveniences: `error(...)`, `init(_:error:setup:)`

-With sufficient hands-on experience, you may notice a few recurring usage patterns.
+With sufficient hands-on experience, you may notice some recurring usage patterns.
 The ever-so-useful `sink(_:)` method requires a mutable error indicator that you usually want to merge at the end—for example.
 The static `error(...)` functions cover you on both fronts.
 At other times, you may want to consume an initial value.
 In that case, you should consider using `init(_:error:setup:)`.

 ```swift
 let x0 = Fallible.error {